 - "Force majeure" means "overpowering or irresistible force."
-It is a common law principle and a contract term that can work to relieve the parties from performing their contractual obligations when certain unforeseen circumstances beyond their control arise. - There is a difference between common law force majeure principles and force majeure provisions in meeting contracts. - Sometimes referred to in contracts as "impossibility" or "termination without cause." - It can mean acts of God or acts of third parties outside of the control of the parties to the contract.
-That being said, not all force majeure clauses are equal.
-The devil is in the details. - A successful force majeure cancellation will allow you to cancel the event without penalty to the venue.
-Expect strong pushback from the hotels and convention centers when canceling based on a force majeure provision, sometimes even when your position is strong. - While force majeure provisions have historically been one of the least-negotiated provisions in hotel and convention center contracts, in situations like COVID-19, they have been at the center of and critical to the analysis. - Contractual force majeure clauses generally only excuse complete performance (and not partial performance or underperformance) of contractual obligations.
+It can mean acts of God or acts of third parties outside of the control of the parties to the contract.
+That being said, not all force majeure clauses are equal far from it.
+The devil is in the details. - A successful force majeure cancelation will allow you to cancel the event without penalty to the venue.
+Expect strong pushback from the hotels and convention centers when canceling based on a force majeure provision, even when your position is strong. - There is a difference between common law force majeure principles and force majeure provisions in meeting contracts.
+The latter has been front and center in the negotiations in this crisis, but the former can be helpful if the contract lacks a force majeure/impossibility/termination for cause provision. - While force majeure provisions have historically been one of the least-negotiated provisions in hotel and convention center contracts, in situations like COVID-19, they have been at the center of and critical to the analysis. - Contractual force majeure clauses generally only excuse complete (and not partial) performance of contractual obligations if force majeure conditions exist.